elastos/Elastos/SPV.CPP/README.md

 ## Summary

-This repository is a basic library aimed to provide a serials of wallet related interfaces.
+This repository is a basic library aimed to provide serials of wallet-related interfaces.

 ## Build Guide

-Make sure your computer have installed the required packages below:
+Make sure your computer has installed the required packages below:

 - [git](https://www.git-scm.com/downloads)
 - [cmake](https://cmake.org/download)